 Maintain a healthy weight.

 Every extra pound you weigh puts up to four extra pounds of stress on your knees when you walk or take the stairs.
 Shedding the weight the can improve pain or even make it disappear.
+It can be hard do to intense exercise if your knees feel painful, but you can make healthier eating choices (like swapping out soda) that can help you lose a bit of weight.

 Avoid running stairs (if you have bad knees).

 Do not run up and down stairs unless you are in great shape.
 Doing so puts serious stress on your kneecaps.
 If you weigh 150 pounds, running up steps can put as much at 600 pounds of pressure on your knees.
+Stick to lower intensity exercise, at least until you’re able to get more active and your knees feel a bit better.

 Choose your walking surface wisely.